-In this unit students focus on how the information needs of individuals and organisations are met through the creation of software solutions.
-They consider the risks to software and data during the software development process, as well as throughout the use of the software solution by an organisation.
+In this unit, students focus on how the needs of individuals and organisations are met through the development of software solutions using an object-oriented programming (OOP) language and consider the cyber security risks to organisations as a result of insecure software development practices.

-In Area of Study 1, students apply the problem-solving stages of development and evaluation to develop their preferred design prepared in Unit 3, Area of Study 2, into a software solution and evaluate the solution, chosen development model and project plan.
-Area of Study 1 forms the second part of the School-assessed Task (SAT).

-In Area of Study 2, students examine the security practices of an organisation and the risks to software and data during the development and use of the software solutions.
-Students evaluate the current security practices and develop a risk management plan.
+In Area of Study 1, students apply the problem-solving stages of development and evaluation to develop their preferred design generated in Unit 3, Area of Study 2 into a working software solution.
+They test and evaluate the solution and assess the project plan.
+Unit 4, Area of Study 1 forms the second part of the School-Assessed Task (SAT).
+In Area of Study 2, students examine the current software development practices of an organisation and the risks associated with insecure software development environments and practices.
+Students evaluate the current security practices and make recommendations to ensure software development environments and practices are secure.